Have you thought about your lasting legacy?

 There are various ways of leaving money to charity:

-If you would like to include a charitable legacy in your Will, if you need to write or update your Will or if you want professional advice about dealing with the affairs of someone who has died, speak to our Will and probate solicitors by calling them on 0117 325 2929 or by completing our online enquiry form.
+If you would like to include a charitable legacy in your Will, if you need to write or update your Will or if you want professional advice about dealing with the affairs of someone who has died, speak to our Will and probate solicitors.
+Call us on 0117 325 2929 or complete our online enquiry form.